Title of the project

 Towards the challenge, a prime concern is to develop explainable machine learning (xML) systems, closely related to explainable artificial intelligence (xAI).
 Preferably, users should be able to understand what can be the precise effect or outcome of the systems before their formal use.
 Mistakes after formal use are costly in many situations, for example, detection of infection in a clinic/hospital.
 We should fully understand how computers use data for information extraction, and then reach a decision using the information.
 In turn, how computers can explain actions to users.
 The development of xML/xAI requires a confluence of mathematics, computer science and real-life understanding of applications scenarios including user perspectives.

-Asssociate Professor, Division of Information Science and Engineering at KTH, Co-PI of research project Data-Limited Learning of Complex Dynamical Systems at Digital Futures+46 8 790 84 78
+Asssociate Professor, Division of Information Science and Engineering at KTH, Co-PI of research project Data-Limited Learning of Complex Dynamical Systems, Digital Futures Faculty+46 8 790 84 78